 superstar exhibit is Grizzly Gulch, where orphaned grizzly bear sisters Kachina and Kiona enchant visitors with their frolicking and swimming.
 When the bears are in the water, the only thing between you and them is (thankfully thick) glass.
 Grizzly feedings are at 11:30 am daily.

-The Lemur Forest has five varieties of the bug-eyed, long-tailed primates from Madagascar.
+The Lemur Forest has four varieties of the bug-eyed, long-tailed primates from Madagascar.
 You can help hoist food into the lemurs' feeding towers and watch the fuzzy creatures climb up to chow down.
 African Kikuyu grass carpets the circular outer area of Gorilla Preserve, one of the largest and most natural gorilla habitats of any zoo in the world.
 Trees and shrubs create communal play areas.

 Magellanic penguins waddle about the rather sad concrete Penguin Island, splashing and frolicking in its 200-foot pool.
 Feeding times are 10:30 and 3:30.
 Koalas peer out from among the trees in Koala Crossing, and kangaroos and wallabies headline the Australian Walkabout exhibit.
 The 7-acre Puente al Sur (Bridge to the South) re-creates habitats in South America, replete with giant anteaters and capybaras.